oVirt/ovirt-site/source/feature/glustergeoreplication.html.md

 ## Summary

 This document describes the design for geo replication feature under gluster.
-GlusterFS provides DR management feature through geo-replication and RHS-C provides a web based mechanism to achieve the same feature.
-This feature allows the administrator to configure, start, stop and monitor geo-replication for Gluster volumes from oVirt engine.
-With this the administrator can view the status of geo-replication on Gluster volumes and also would be able to start/stop/configure geo-replication for a volume.
-GlusterFS geo-replication provides a continuous, asynchronous, and incremental replication service from one site to another over Local Area Networks (LANs), Wide Area Network (WANs), and across the Internet.
+For overview of this feature, refer [Features/Gluster_Geo_Replication](Features/Gluster_Geo_Replication)

 ## Owner